saksham-sarkar/supply-house/README.md

 - Supplyhouse is a multi-module service application, having different microservices interacting
 - via a common microservice - orchestration-service
 - Orchestration service initiates the  interaction with other service via Feign client.
-- Application is Synchronous as we have the api for communication with other services.
+- Application is Synchronous as I have the api for communication with other services.
-- We have written the integration tests in the orchestration-service module which contains all the scenarios mentioned below:
+- I have written the integration tests in the orchestration-service module which contains all the scenarios mentioned below:
   - Integration Tests Scenarios:
     - testRequestUpgradeToBusinessOwner
+    - testRequestUpgradeToBusinessOwnerFailed
     - testSendInvitation
     - testAcceptInvitationAndShareFullHistory
     - testAcceptInvitationAndSharePartialHistory